prezly/react-promise-modal/README.md

 }
 ```

-## Additional Invoke-time Arguments
+## Additional Invoke-Time Arguments

-In addition to the three standard properties your modal render callback will always receive when rendered,
+In addition to the three standard properties your render callback will always receive when rendered,
-you can pass extra call-time properties.
+you can also pass extra call-time properties.
 Declare them with the second generic type parameter of `usePromiseModal()`,
 and then pass to the `invoke()` method:

 ```tsx